haroonalhadisk/video-transcriber-app/Readme.md

    - A clear, concise title that summarizes the content
    - A jargon-free summary of the key points
    - The original transcript with timestamps (if enabled)
+6. **Error Handling**: The system handles Groq processing errors gracefully:
+   - Empty transcripts are detected and skipped
+   - API errors are automatically retried once
+   - Processing continues even when Groq encounters issues
+   - A detailed error report is generated at the end of batch processing

 ## Technical Details